 - 2011: Unveiled the GigaSite and solution U2Net architecture

 - Launched the HUAWEI SmartCare service solution

 - 2013: Set up Financial Risk Control Center (FRCC) in London to manage global financial risks and ensure that company’s financial operations remain efficient, secure, and standard-compliant

-- Launched world’s first service-and user experience-centric agile network architecture, along with first-of-its-kind agile switch – S12700.
+- Launched the world’s first service-and user experience-centric agile network architecture, along with a first-of-its-kind agile switch – S12700.
 These offerings are ideal for new applications such as cloud computing, Bring Your Own Device (BYOD), Software-Defined Networking (SDN), Internet of Things (IoT), multi-service support, and Big Data.

 - 2014: Established 5G technology R&D centers across nine countries

 - Constructed 186 commercial networks globally, using 400G core routers

 - Joined 177 standards and open source organizations, and held 183 key positions

 - Shipped over 75 Mn smartphones